About The Interdisciplinary Science Cooperative

 We are incredibly excited to share this new space and this new way of thinking about research and research training with our students, faculty, and extended community and look forward to future collaborations that not only advance UNM’s standing as an R1 research institution but make positive impacts on our community as a whole.

-We invite you to join us in this exciting interdisciplinary collaborative by becoming a member, participating in one of our events, and learning more about our seven core laboratories and Centers to make your own potential connections.
+We invite you to join us in this exciting interdisciplinary collaborative by participating in one of our events and learning more about our seven core laboratories and Centers to make your own potential connections.